Brookline Mulching Services

 Brookline Stormwater Management & MS4 Compliance Through Strategic Mulching

-Strategic mulching is a key component of Brookline’s compliance with MS4 stormwater permits under the Clean Water Act and MassDEP Stormwater Standards.
-Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters stormwater, lowering pollutant loads and protecting local waterways.
-Organic matter in mulch enhances infiltration and moderates the temperature of stormwater discharge, while also reducing phosphorus and nitrogen runoff.
-Erosion control blankets and proper mulch installation on slopes prevent sediment migration, especially during construction or heavy rain.
-Best management practices include immediate cleanup of mulch from impervious surfaces and coordination with municipal street sweeping.
-For more information, contact:
+Strategic mulching is integral to Brookline’s compliance with MS4 stormwater regulations under the Clean Water Act and MassDEP Stormwater Standards.
+Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and enhances infiltration, thereby filtering pollutants and moderating stormwater temperatures.
+Erosion control blankets and proper mulch application on slopes prevent sediment migration and protect local waterways.
+Best management practices include immediate cleanup of mulch from impervious surfaces, correct installation on slopes, and coordination with municipal street sweeping.
+For stormwater program details:

 Brookline Engineering & Transportation Division